-⇒ SP11: Safeguarding land for transport schemes
+SP11: Safeguarding land for transport schemes

-Related plans, strategies and key evidence - why we need this policy Local Implementation Plan (LIP)
+Related plans, strategies and key evidence - why we need this policy

+The London Plan 2021 (Policies T3 Transport capacity, Table 10.1, and SI 15 Water transport)

+Mayor's Transport Strategy (MTS)

+Local Implementation Plan (LIP)

+Infrastructure Delivery Plan (IDP)

 Local Plan Transport Assessment (LPTA)

-6.27 The London Plan stresses the need to work collaboratively with strategic partners to achieve good transport connectivity and Policy T3 Transport capacity, connectivity and safeguarding sets out expectations for Development Plans, with Table 10.1 setting out the indicative of transport schemes.
+- 6.31 The London Plan stresses the need to work collaboratively with strategic partners to achieve good transport connectivity and Policy T3 Transport capacity, connectivity and safeguarding sets out expectations for development plans, with Table 10.1 setting out the indicative of transport schemes.
 Part B of the policy requires the safeguarding of both the existing transport asset base and the land and other requirements for future transport infrastructure requirements.
-Part C

-- expects relevant schemes in Table 10.1 to be safeguarded.
-Part D includes the need to give particular priority to securing and supporting delivery of eastern extension of the Elizabeth line. - 6.28 Policy SP11 sets out Bexley's approach to these requirements, taking into account identified transport needs in the Bexley Growth Strategy and in the Bexley Local Implementation Plan (LIP).
-New development identified in the Local Plan will increasingly need to be supported by new transport interventions across the Plan period, as well as by existing transport assets in the borough.
+Part C expects relevant schemes in Table 10.1 to be safeguarded.
+Part D includes the need to give particular priority to securing and supporting delivery of eastern extension of the Elizabeth line. - 6.32 Policy SP11 sets out Bexley's approach to these requirements, taking into account identified transport needs in the Growth Strategy and in the Bexley Local Implementation Plan (LIP).
+New development identified in the Local Plan will increasingly need to be supported by new transport interventions across the plan period, as well as by existing transport assets in the borough.
 Emphasis will be placed on public transport provision, on walking and cycling, and on other transport schemes that are required to deliver the Local Plan's objectives.

-SP11 Safeguarding land for transport schemes
+POLICY SP11 Safeguarding land for transport schemes

 - 1. The Council will support development proposals that complement and do not frustrate delivery, operation or retention of existing and future transport infrastructure. - 2.
 Unless existing transport infrastructure is agreed as surplus to requirements by the relevant strategic authority, operator or owner, development proposals should not prejudice its continued role, operation or effective, beneficial use.
 Where this is unavoidable, development proposals should include feasible means of replacing the affected transport infrastructure with alternatives of at least the same quality, funded through developer contributions.
-This applies to transport infrastructure used for: - a) walking; - b) cycling; - c) public transport services; - d) traffic on the public highway; and - e) piers/wharves (and access to them) to enable movement of people and goods on the River Thames. - 3.
-Development proposals should support the plans to secure investment in, deliver and operate the following key transport infrastructure: - a) an extension of the Docklands Light Rail to Belvedere via Thamesmead; - b) Bus Transit route corridor priority measures and related interventions; - c) targeted traffic capacity increases on the South Thames Development Route (A206/A2016); - d) a crossing of the River Thames between Belvedere and Rainham (likely to be beyond the Plan period); - e) an upgrading of Erith Pier to accommodate riverbus services; and - f) a cycling/walking crossing of the River Darent north of the A206 Bob Dunn Way.
+This applies to transport infrastructure used for: - a. walking; - b. cycling; - c. public transport services; - d. traffic on the public highway; and - e. piers/safeguarded wharves (and access to them) to enable movement of people and goods on the River Thames. - 3.
+Development proposals should support the plans to secure investment in, deliver and operate the following key transport infrastructure: - a. an extension of the Docklands Light Rail to Belvedere via Thamesmead; - b.
+Bus Transit route corridor priority measures and related interventions; - c. targeted interventions on the South Thames Development Route (A206/A2016) to deliver benefits for regeneration and remove barriers to growth as well as improve sustainable transport and road safety where appropriate; - d. a crossing of the River Thames between Belvedere and Rainham (likely to be beyond the Plan period); - e. an upgrading of Erith Pier to accommodate riverbus services; and - f. a cycling/walking crossing of the River Darent north of the A206 Bob Dunn Way.

-Development proposals will not be accepted that prejudice the successful planning and delivery of these schemes, illustrated on Figure 9.
+Development proposals will not be accepted that prejudice the successful planning and delivery of these schemes, illustrated on Figure 10.